I've been an obsessed hard rock/heavy metal fan and collector since the early 1980s. If it's got a good guitar riff and attitude, I'm in.

 That was a quick three decades!

 When Metallica hit record stores on August 12, 1991, it completed the band's transformation from scruffy, underground heavy metal heroes into legitimate enormo-dome filling Rock Stars.
 Powered by hit singles and videos like "Enter Sandman," "Sad But True," and "Nothing Else Matters," the "Black Album" immediately debuted at #1 on Billboard and remained in the Top 200 for nearly a decade.
-As of this writing, Metallica is one of the biggest selling albums in history, with sixteen million copies sold in the United States alone.
+As of this writing, Metallica is one of the biggest selling albums in history, moving sixteen million copies in the United States alone.
 It was an incredible triumph for a band who, just eight years earlier, had released their low-budget debut album Kill 'Em All on a tiny independent label from New Jersey.

 I still have vivid memories of my experiences leading up to the "Black Album" release in 1991.
 I was 21 years old that summer, preparing to start my senior year of college, and I was a fully obsessed, borderline-stalker Metallica fan boy.
 I owned every album, every import EP, every single with exclusive B-sides, and a stack of bootleg live recordings.
 I had a Metallica concert tee shirt for every day of the week (and then some), my walls were plastered with posters, and I would buy any magazine that put the band on the cover.

 Metallica's prior album, ...And Justice For All, had been released at the start of my freshman year in 1988.
 Justice had provided the soundtrack to much of my college career, and I thought it was fitting that I'd finish my schooling with the new album playing in the background, bookending the experience.
 (Yeah, I was a pretentious little twerp.)
 Obviously, I was MORE than ready to hear the new material...